 In today's post, Cyndy shares leadership lessons from both her professional involvement and her clinical practice.

-Perspectives: How did you get started as a leader?
+Q: How did you get started as a leader?

-CF: Right after I graduated from PA school, I went to CAPA's educational conference.
+Cyndy Flores, PA-C: Right after I graduated from PA school, I went to CAPA's educational conference.
 I was hanging out on the pool deck, and someone said, "Hey, you should come to the board meeting.
 It's a lot of fun."

 Well, I like to joke that that was the last time I ever saw the pool.
 I went to the meeting, connected with some great people, and things just snowballed from there.

 I spent the next 17 years working pretty intensively with CAPA.
 I served an extended term as president, sat on the board for about seven years, and was on more committees than I could count.
-We tightened the infrastructure and built CAPA into the second-largest PA advocacy organization in the country.
+We tightened the infrastructure and built CAPA into the second-largest physician assistant advocacy organization in the country.
 I also had the chance to participate in advocacy and policy work and to educate our industry about the role of PAs.

-Perspectives: I understand your employer took notice.
+Q: I understand your leaders took notice?

 CF: The knowledge I gained through my professional activities opened doors for me at work.

-Perspectives: What do you think prepared you to become a leader?
+Q: What do you think prepared you to become a leader?